Shortest period for outer orbit in compact hierarchical triple? Discovery of SB1 around V0885 Per: Methods and results

 \subsection{Spectral disentangling}

 Spectral disentangling technique allows one to separate individual spectral components directly and avoid the estimation of radial velocities.
 However it requires prior knowledge of light contributions of each component in all input spectra.
-Thanks to W-D solution this information is available, thus I used {\sc FD3} code to do disentangling.
+Thanks to W-D solution this information is available, thus I used {\sc FD3} code \citep{fd3,fd3norm} to do disentangling.
 This code works in Fourier space and can handle hierarchical triple configuration.
 All input spectra were cleaned from cosmic ray contamination, while contaminated regions were interpolated using values from nearby pixels.
-Orbital periods $P_{A,B}$, $e, \omega, t_{0,A}, t_{p,B}$ were fixed to values from SB1 solution for the third star and linear ephemeris for contact inner pair respectively.
+Parameters $P_{A,B}$, $e, \omega, t_{0,A}, t_{p,B}$ were fixed to values from SB1 solution for the third star and linear ephemeris for contact inner pair respectively.
 Radial velocity amplitudes for both orbits were set as free parameters.
 Blue and red arms of the spectra were fitted separately, using 1000 random initializations with 1000 iterations possible for each optimization run.
-The best solutions are shown in Figure~\ref{fig:fd3} and Table~\ref{tab:1}, together with fitted parameters all converged runs in corner plot\citep{corner}.
+The best solutions are shown in lower panels of Figure~\ref{fig:fd3} and Table~\ref{tab:1}, together with fitted parameters for all converged runs in corner plot\citep{corner}.
 All three spectral components were separated successfully: lines in components of inner contact system are significantly broadened in comparison with star B, which supported our spectral analysis results.
-Parameters from SB1 orbit converted using Formula 5 from \cite{2022Galax..10....9B} give $\mathcal{A_{LTTE}}_B=21.3$ s, which agrees with disentangling results.
+Parameters from SB1 orbit converted using Formula 5 from \cite{2022Galax..10....9B} give $\mathcal{A_{\rm LTTE}}_B=21.3$ s, which agrees with disentangling results.
 No shift is seen between lines of all components, which supports idea that their systemic velocities agree.
 The best fit parameters don't agree between two arms: solution for red arm have slightly larger values.
-Also amplitude for center of mass motion of contact inner pair is significantly smaller value than than expected in the red arm solution and near zero (or even negative!) in the solution for the blue arm.
+Moreover, the amplitude of the center-of-mass motion of the inner contact pair is much lower than expected in the red-arm solution, and is nearly zero (or even negative) in the blue-arm solutions.
 Therefore {\sc FD3} results can't confirm that third star is gravitationally bound to inner pair.
-Unfortunately quality, resolution and sampling of LAMOST MRS spectra are insufficient for this task.
+Unfortunately quality, resolution and sampling of available LAMOST MRS spectra are insufficient for this task.